 Registration in Tajikistan

-Registration is no longer necessary for travelers on a tourist visa staying up to 45 days.
-All other visas have to register with the Migration Police (OVIR).
+Registration is not necessary for travelers on a tourist (e-)visa or visa on arrival staying up to 45 days.
+All other visas have to register with the Migration Police (OVIR) if staying more than 10 days, including visa-free travelers.

 All updates welcome in this forum topic.